Currencies and the Spot Market

 - Matching buyers and sellers at nearest bid/ask point

 In addition to improving transparency, trading futures also reduces counterparty risk.
 Counterparty risk is the risk of the buyer or seller not fulfilling their obligation in the contract.

 For a small transaction on a trading account this might not seem significant.
-But if a firm is hedging $300 million dollars of currency exposure then counterparty risk is a real matter.
+But if a firm is hedging $300 million dollars of currency exposure, then counterparty risk is a real cause of concern.